thatguy11325/pokerl/content/docs/chapter-3/metrics/index.md

 </div>

-We could see if my pokecenter healing reward was finally tuned correctly.
+We could see if our pokecenter healing reward was finally tuned correctly.

 <div style="text-align: center;">